-MassDOT will assess TMDL reports wherever a TMDL has been approved for a water body into which MassDOT's urbanized roadways discharges storm water.
+MassDOT will assess TMDL reports wherever a TMDL has been approved for a water body into which MassDOT's urbanized roadways discharges stormwater.

-MassDOT has conducted an initial review of these 41 final TMDL reports to determine whether the TMDL WLA, BMP recommendations, or other performance requirements for storm water discharges that are applicable to MassDOT.
+MassDOT has conducted an initial review of these 41 final TMDL reports to determine whether the TMDL WLA, SCM recommendations, or other performance requirements for stormwater discharges that are applicable to MassDOT.

-The assessment includes identifying TMDL Waters to which MassDOT's urbanized roadways may potentially discharge stormwater, conducting a site survey of discharge points and drainage infrastructure, calculating loading from MassDOT Stormwater as it compares to the WLA, assessing whether the WLA is being met through existing storm water control measures or if additional control measures may be necessary, and finally selecting, designing, and implementing BMPs.
+The assessment includes identifying TMDL Waters to which MassDOT's urbanized roadways may potentially discharge stormwater, conducting a site survey of discharge points and drainage infrastructure, calculating loading from MassDOT Stormwater as it compares to the WLA, assessing whether the WLA is being met through existing stormwater control measures or if additional control measures may be necessary, and finally selecting, designing, and implementing SCMs.

-PRIORITIZATION OF BMP INSTALLATION
+PRIORITIZATION OF SCM INSTALLATION

-MassDOT has developed a BMP Summary Matrix, comparing BMPs as they perform in regards to managing peak flows, recharge, TSS removal, pollutant loadings, and soil infiltration capacity, as well as other parameters such as drainage area, clearance to bedrock, clearance to high water table, setback requirements, land area, slope, and maintenance sensitivity.
+MassDOT has developed a SCM Summary Matrix, comparing SCMs as they perform in regard to managing peak flows, recharge, TSS removal, pollutant loadings, and soil infiltration capacity, as well as other parameters such as drainage area, clearance to bedrock, clearance to high water table, setback requirements, land area, slope, and maintenance sensitivity.

-MassHighway's policy is to give "critical" waters (which includes Class A waters and Zone I WPAs) higher priority in terms of implementing storm water BMPs.
+MassHighway's policy is to give "critical" waters (which includes Class A waters and Zone I WPAs) higher priority in terms of implementing stormwater SCMs.